Do you have time to be the leader you want to be?

 - community service

-it’s not a wonder why entrepreneurs especially believe they don’t have enough time.
+it’s not a wonder why business and community leaders especially believe they don’t have enough time.

 So, out of the 168 hours we all have each week, how much time can you dedicate to your business?

 Here’s a table to consider what that time looks like percentage-wise: